-With a ceph, the position of the jaws to the skull can be measured along with the location and inclination of the teeth.
+With a ceph, the position of the jaws to the skull in the sagittal plane can be measured along with the location and inclination of the teeth.
 This form of diagnosis is interesting for educating young orthodontists as well as for scientific research, but it doesn’t contribute much to the planning of conventional orthodontic treatments.
 While a ceph is standard during post-graduate education orthodontics, this record is not usually required by experienced orthodontists.
 Unfortunately, in the course of orthodontic treatment it’s of common use to take at least two cephs, which is questionable because they don’t contribute to the treatment planning in many cases.
-Moreover, the radiation protection of the patients should be considered – the less the better.
+Moreover, the radiation protection of the patients should be considered.

-That is the reason why in our practice a ceph is only used in 20% of our treatments.
+That is the reason why in our practices a ceph is only used in 20% of our treatments.
 For example, we will only consider using a ceph in cases when there is uncertainty whether or not permanent teeth should be removed.
-Another reason for a ceph could be when tooth movement with mini-screws as skeletal anchors is planned.
-Moreover, we always use a ceph when surgical jaw displacements are to be carried out.
+Similarly, we use cephs in case of strong positional deviations of the jaws.
+Moreover, cephs are helpful for planning tooth movement with mini-screws as skeletal anchors.
+We also take a ceph when orthognathic surgery is to be carried out.